How do I create a good listing?

 - Very Good items may show a few slight marks or scratches but are fully functional and in overall great shape.

 - Good Condition items function properly but may exhibit some wear and tear.

 - Fair Condition gear should function but will show noticeable cosmetic damage or require minor repairs or replacement parts.

-- Poor Condition gear may not work properly but can could still function with repair and replacement parts.
+- Poor Condition gear may not work properly but could still function with minor repairs and replacement parts.